hrbmedia/pyform/README.md

 ##### POSTGRESQL ####

-- to use PostgreSQL with Django, we need library psycopg2 :
+- to use PostgreSQL with Django, you need library psycopg2 :
 	$ pip install psycopg2

 - install postgreSQL (Ubuntu includes PostgreSQL by default) :
 	$ apt-get install postgresql-10

 - use the operating system user postgres to create your database :
 	$ sudo -u postgres -i

-- Or to create user : $ sudo -u postgres createuser ### user name ###

 - enter PostgreSQL :
 	$ psql